-English Lecturer & e-Learning Facilitator (FPDE)
+English Lecturer (FPDE)

 Qatar University, Qatar, Foundation Program Department of English

 Ismail Fayed is the E-Learning Facilitator and English Lecturer in the Foundation English Program at QU.
-Mr. Fayed serves as Web-Editor for Qatar TESOL teacher organization.
+Dr. Fayed serves as Web-Editor for Qatar TESOL teacher organization.
 He is currently conducting his PhD research on Mobile Learning.
 He obtained his MA in Educational Technology and TESOL from the University of Manchester and post-graduate diplomas from Ain Shams and Mansoura Universities.
 With a vivid interest in educational technology, he has worked in several educational technology research projects including eLearning, Web 2.0, media production and most recently m-learning.

 Qatar University, Qatar, Foundation Program Department of English